As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

-- If your dog is on any medication or has an ongoing medical condition, speak to your vet before using or diffusing any kind of essential oil in their environment.
+- If your dog is nursing, pregnant, on medication or has an ongoing medical condition, speak to your vet before using or diffusing any kind of essential oil in their environment.

 - Never leave a running essential oil diffuser and your dog unattended.
 Only diffuse oils when you or another responsible family member is present.

 What to Do If Your Dog Is Exposed To Thieves Oil